+The Child:

+BASIC LISTENING

-The child Basic listening Expect the child to respond to his or her name by voice.
+Expect the child to respond to his or her name by voice.
 This is one of the first goals of his or her listening skills program.

+COMPREHENSION

+Check the child's comprehension of instructions by asking, "So what will you do now?" or "What did you hear?"

+EXPECTATIONS

-Comprehension Check the child's comprehension of instructions by asking, "So what will you do now?" or "What did you hear?"
-Expectations Apply the same rules of behaviour to the hearing impaired child as you do with all other children in the classroom.
-Reiteration Encourage the child to ask questions and ask for repetition and assistance, when needed.
-Imitation Encourage the child to imitate, in a meaningful way.
+Apply the same rules of behavior to the hearing impaired child as you do with all other children in the classroom.

+REITERATION

+Encourage the child to ask questions and ask for repetition and assistance, when needed.

+IMITATION

+Encourage the child to imitate, in a meaningful way.
 For example, if the door is left open, ask the child to tell someone else to close it.

+PARTNERING

-Partnering It can be very helpful for the child with a hearing impairment to sit beside a "buddy," a child who is a good language and behaviour model.
+It can be very helpful for the child with a hearing impairment to sit beside a "buddy," a child who is a good language and behavior model.
 The buddy is there to assist the child, but not to do the work for them.

+INCIDENTAL LISTENING

+Encourage interaction with other children who speak well so that the hearing impaired child can get the most benefit from good, natural language models.

+NOISE

-Incidental listening Encourage interaction with other children who speak well so that the hearing impaired child can benefit from good, natural language models.
-Noise Even if a child with a hearing loss has good language and listening skills, be aware that their hearing and understanding will be more affected by background noise.
-This comprehensive guide will help you provide support for your student with a hearing implant.
+Even if a child with a hearing loss has good language and listening skills, be aware that his/her hearing and understanding will be more affected by background noise.

+This comprehensive guide will help you provide support for your student with a cochlear implant.

-Practical advice for the classroom teacher
+Practical Advice for the Classroom cont.

-The teacher
+The Teacher:

-Pace
+PACE

-Speak naturally in a clear voice, at a regular pace.
+Speak naturally in a clear voice, at a regular rate.
 Don't exaggerate.

-View
+VIEW

 When giving instructions or explaining something to the class, stand at the front, facing the class.
 Do not stand in front of windows or with the light behind you, as it will make it more difficult for the child to lip read.

-Instructions
+INSTRUCTIONS

 When giving instructions, use short, simple sentences.
 Avoid using single words; these are harder to hear and provide less acoustic information.

-Homework
+ASSIGNMENTS

-Write key words and instructions on the whiteboard.
+Write key words and instructions on the chalkboard.
 This is particularly important when giving homework at the end of a lesson.
-The class may already be packing up and the noise level in the class rising as you are giving the instructions.
+The class may already be packing up and the noise level in the class rising as you are giving the assignment.

-Position
+POSITION

-When writing on the whiteboard, do not talk with your back to the class.
+When writing on the chalkboard, do not talk with your back to the class.
 Even with FM use, it is easier for the child to follow instructions or new information if you are facing the class.

-Radio aid and Mini Mic 2+.
+FM AND MINI MICROPHONE

+Wear the FM microphone six inches from your mouth.
+With class discussions, use the transmitter with the child's FM or use the Mini Microphone.

+PARAPHRASE

-Wear the transmitter or Mini Mic 2+ on your collar or as close to your mouth as possible.
-In group discussions you can place the Mini Mic 2+ in the centre of the discussion area.
-Paraphrase If the child does not understand you the first time, paraphrase your message.
+If the child does not understand you the first time, paraphrase your message.

 For example:

 "I'm going to wait until everybody is sitting quietly before we can all go outside."

 Repetition: